Review fit standardization against FACETS-style ZSTD conventions

 and Wilson-Hilferty/WHEXACT handling central to ZSTD interpretation.

-Two upstream boundaries also apply.
+Two prior limitations also apply.
 For method = "MML" fits, residuals

 are evaluated at shrunken EAP person measures while FACETS uses JMLE